AVAILABLE IN HO

 The Office/Assay Building was the "business" end of the facility.
 Besides all the usual tasks of record keeping, payroll, and management, the left end of the stucture incorporated a laboratory where ore samples from the various customers were tested for metal content.

 Rows of slag carts and piles of waste "buttons" were unique to smelters.
-Our friend John Socha-Leialoha produced the molds and produces the parts for these details, available through our Details web page.

 Just how large IS the model?
 It's very flexible, depending on your space.
 The HO footprints for the various components are indicated above, as well as the overall dimensions of the Show Model.
 By no means does your model need to be configured as the Show Model.
 The Show Model comes close to how the prototype was arranged, although some changes were made to allow it to be more easily transported.
 I suggest you make full-sized templates of each structure and see how best to arrange them in your space.
 Keep in mind that the Ore House and Blast Furnace Building are basically one structure, although not impossible to build separately.
 Components to consider relocating are the Ore Bins, Supply Bins, Receiving Shed, Loading Area, Office, Tailings Tower, and Tailings Pile.
 The kit includes directions and a few alternate parts to allow these components to be rearranged.
 Remember to include space for one or two sidings, and that the floor of Ore House is 1-inch (25-mm) higher (1.5-inches higher in S) than the floor in the Blast Furnace Building.